 English, , 342kb

-This document reproduces the Report by the Chair of the Annual Meeting of the National Contact Points which was held in June 2009.
-It provides an account of the actions taken by adhering governments in the 12 months to June 2009 to enhance the contribution of the Guidelines to the improved functioning of the global economy.
+This document reproduces the Report by the Chair of the Annual Meeting of the National Contact Points (NCP) which was held in June 2010.
+This report reviews NCP activities as well as other implementation activities undertaken by adhering governments over the June 2009 - June 2010 period.

 English, , 668kb

 Investment Newsletter No.13 focuses on global international investment activity, FDI index measuring FDI restrictions, responsible supply chain management of conflict minerals, resisting protectionism in G-20 countries, the launch of an update of the Guidelines for Multinational Enterprises, and the role of the OECD Codes of Liberalisation in becoming a member of the OECD.